 2. Lead scoring supports your marketing automation efforts.

-When you adopt a lead scoring strategy, you are implementing a system that defines marketing qualified leads (MQLs) and sales qualified leads (SQLs) in a quantitative manner.
-This is important because it makes lead quality tangible and measurable – not only helping marketers with reporting hard numbers to the C-Suite, but also providing an easier way for them to calculate ROI.
-For example, marketers have a window into which sources are producing X number of high-scoring marketing qualified leads on a weekly basis.
+When you adopt a lead scoring strategy, you implement a system that defines marketing qualified leads (MQLs), and sales qualified leads (SQLs) quantitatively.
+This is important because it makes lead quality tangible and measurable – not only helping marketers with reporting hard numbers to the C-Suite and provides an easier way for them to calculate ROI.

 3. Lead scoring strengthens the relationship between Sales and Marketing.

 Perhaps most importantly, lead scoring offers Sales and Marketing a way to jointly come up with a definition for what MQL and SQL mean for their company.
-If these two departments have a documented mutual understanding of these lifecycle stages, both parties are held more accountable, and in turn, are less likely to complain that the other isn’t doing its job (which, to this day, is a gap many companies have yet to bridge).
+Suppose these two departments have a documented mutual understanding of these lifecycle stages.
+In that case, both parties are held more accountable, and in turn, are less likely to complain that the other isn’t doing its job (which, to this day, is a gap many companies have yet to bridge).